The Charity is the sole member of the Company and is overseen by the board of trustees detailed below.

 Steven Gould is an independent consultant on regulation, consumer protection and strategic policy development.

 Having led the regulatory function of RICS – the world’s leading built environment professional body – for 14 years, Steven retired from full time employment in 2014.
 Before joining RICS, he had previously worked for Which?, NHBC and also in government.

-He currently holds two other non- executive roles; the first on the governing body of the General Chiropractic Council – one of the statutory health regulators, and the second as a member of the Consumer Panel of the Civil Aviation Authority.
+He currently holds a non- executive roles on the governing body of the General Chiropractic Council – one of the statutory health regulators and was previously a member of the Consumer Panel of the Civil Aviation Authority.